markdoc/docs/pages/docs/nextjs.md

 ## Built-in Next.js tags

-Next.js provides custom components out of the box, and each of these components is accessible via tags that you can add to your schema.
-To add components, export from a file in the `/markdoc/` directory.
+Next.js Markdoc provides custom tags out-of-the-box that you can add to your schema.
+To include them, export them by name in your schema directory (e.g. `/markdoc/`).
 For example:

 ```js
 // markdoc/Next.markdoc.js